BitmasterXor/Delphi_Socket_Database_Login_Example/README.md

 ## 📧 Contact

-Developed with ❤️ by BitMasterXor
+Developed with ❤️ In RAD Studio by BitMasterXor